sdss/observesim/README.md

 # Observing Simulation Code for SDSS-V

-This product is for observing simulation code for SDSS-V.
+This product is for observing simulation code for SDSS-V. This location on GitHub is temporary before being transferred to the main SDSS repositories.

 ## Master Schedule